 5. Adopt a New Perspective

-Specific strategies can help when you reflect on negative situations and the emotions evoked by them.
-One study conducted by Ethan Kross, Ozlem Ayduk, and Walter Mischel focused specifically on the ways people processed negative events and the emotions aroused by them.
+Specific strategies can help when you reflect on negative situations and the emotions they evoke.
+One study by Ethan Kross, Ozlem Ayduk, and Walter Mischel focused specifically on the ways people processed negative events and the emotions they aroused.
 I cite this study often because it makes so much sense, and I have found the strategy personally useful.
-Think for a moment: When you recall an emotional incident, do you immerse yourself in it —and re-experience the same flood of emotions you did in the moment—or do you view it as if you were seeing it from a distanced point of view, as if it had happened to someone else?
+Think for a moment: When you recall an emotional incident, do you immerse yourself in it—and re-experience the same flood of emotions you did in the moment—or do you view it as if you were seeing it from a distanced point of view, as if it had happened to someone else?
 What questions do you ask yourself as you recall the moment: Do you ask yourself what happened or do you ask yourself why it happened?
 Kross and his colleagues found that the distanced point of view combined with the “why” perspective worked to help participants process their negative emotions, and permitted them to steer clear of a ruminative loop.